I am currently acting as primary supervisor for the following doctoral projects:

 Eunice Apio, Children Born of War in northern Uganda: Kinship, Marriage, and the Politics of Post-conflict Reintegration in Lango society (PhD awarded in 2016).

-Benedetta welcomes inquiries from students interested in the history and anthropology of labor and/or slavery.
-She is interested in supervising research that focuses on the experience of workers and that is sensitive to the ways in which gender and other types of positionality influence people’s circumstances and strategies.
+I welcome inquiries from students interested in the history and anthropology of labor and/or slavery.
+I am interested in supervising research that focuses on the experience of workers and that is sensitive to the ways in which gender and other types of positionality influence people’s circumstances and strategies.